Hi! My name is Weronika. I live and work in Warsaw, Poland.

 Most of the ideas and resources are meant for parents as well, and are ready to be used at home for some coding-flavored fun.

 You will find loads of free printable resources on this site.
-You are welcome to use and distribute them, but please give credit to this site and use #scratchjrfun hashtag when sharing on social media.
+You are welcome to use and distribute them, but please remember to give credit to this site!

 Questions or comments?
 Drop me a line at firstname.lastname@example.org